imick666/imick666/readme.md

     </a>
 </div>

 ## Let me introduce myself

 <p align="justify">
-Hi, my name is Mickael, I'm iOS Developer and musicien from France.
+Hi, my name is Mickael, I'm iOS Developer and musician from France.
 I became developer after a training at "OpenClassRooms".
 But let me start from the beginning...
 </p>